Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality

-To explore the hierarchical correlations between different modalities, we take a further step and fuse the target modality image (\eg, T2) with another one (\eg, T1 weighted) in a multi-scale manner (shown in~\figref{motivation}\!~(c)).
-Specifically, we propose a Multi-modal Aggregation Network, named MANet, to learn the fusion of multi-modality features in different scales.
-Unlike previous methods that only take T1 weights as priors, our MANet enhances the learning of the T1 stream at multiple scales with T1-guided attention modules.
+In this study, we develop a Multi-modal Aggregation network for mR Image recOnstruction with auxiliary modality (MARIO), to explore the hierarchical correlation between different modalities.
+Unlike previous methods that only take T1 weights as priors, our MARIO enhances the learning of the T1 stream at multiple scales with T1-guided attention modules.
 Specifically, we design a two-stream network to learn a specific representation for each modality.
 The attention module fuses the T1 weighted features in each convolutional stage to learn effective feature representations.
-It then enhances the T1 features to guides the learning of T2 features.
-Finally, benefiting from these modality-specific networks and fusion module, our MANet can learn a latent representation in a complementary way to generate the target images.
-The superiority of the proposed fusion method is validated by various experiments.
+The T1 features are then enhanced to aid in the learning of T2 features.
+Finally, benefiting from these modality-specific networks and fusion module, our MARIO can learn a latent representation in a complementary way to generate the target images.